Skip to main content

 ρ = (12 × Rent_monthly) / Income_annual

-You're weighing a job offer in a city you've never lived in.
-The salary looks decent, but you have no idea if $85,000 in Charlotte goes as far as $95,000 in Denver.
-This tool lets you explore cities one at a time—pulling rent medians, income benchmarks, tax snapshots, and commute realities into a single dashboard.
-Most people Google "cost of living + city name" and get a vague index number with no context.
-That tells you nothing about whether you can actually afford a 1BR near downtown or how your salary stacks up against locals.
+How far does a salary actually go in one metro versus another?
+That's the question this answers.
+Does $85,000 in Charlotte stretch as far as $95,000 in Denver, or not even close?
+To settle it you need real numbers, so this tool lets you explore cities one at a time and pulls rent medians, income benchmarks, tax snapshots, and commute realities into a single dashboard.
+Most people Google "cost of living + city name" and get back a vague index number with no context.
+That tells you nothing about whether you can afford a 1BR near downtown or how your pay stacks up against the locals.

 This snapshot gives you the facts you need in under a minute: median rent, where your income ranks, state tax hit, and transit options.
 Then you can dig deeper or move on.